rainDelay9/lemontime/README.md

 ### Scaling

-A good question to ask is "how well does this solution scale?".
+A good question to ask is "How well does this solution scale up?".
 The answer?
-Very well.
+Very well, albeit with some minor changes.
 Usual bottlenecks for scaling are around DB access.
 If my DB only supports 100 writes per-second then I am going to be capped at handling 100 POST requests per-second. (or slightly less) DynamoDB can scale very well with increasing write demands.
 This solution also plays well with horizontal scaling.

 The number of timers that can be triggered per-second in this solution is capped because of technical reasons: